abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter16.md

 > “Loving-kindness, if developed in such a way, will lead to the state
 > of non-returning, in the case of a monk who is established in the
 > wisdom found here in this teaching, but who has not penetrated to a
 > higher liberation.”
+(A 10.219)

 So there is the recognition of the strength of loving-kindness as the ability to undermine other tendencies within the kammic potential.
-That one was from *Aṅguttara* tens, number 219 (A 10:219).

-The next one is *Aṅguttara* elevens, number 5 (A 11:5).

 > “If, monks, liberation of the mind is developed and cultivated,
 > frequently practiced, made one’s vehicle and foundation, firmly